LAB MEMBERS

 Cornell University Class of 2021, Environment & Sustainability - Science Communication

-Hubbard Brook Artist in Residence Program: Scientific illustration series of female plumage variation and nestling development in the black-throated blue warbler Hubbard Brook Mural Collaborators: Jillian Ditner, Cornell Lab of Ornithology Current position: Communications Specialist, Hubbard Brook Research Foundation Follow Raisa's work: https://mondielle.com/ Follow on Twitter: @RKochmaruk Follow on Instagram: @raisa_kochmaruk |
+Hubbard Brook Artist in Residence Program: Scientific illustration series of female plumage variation and nestling development in the black-throated blue warbler Hubbard Brook Mural Collaborator: Jillian Ditner, Cornell Lab of Ornithology Professional position: Communications Specialist, Hubbard Brook Research Foundation Follow Raisa's work: https://mondielle.com/ Follow on Twitter: @RKochmaruk Follow on Instagram: @raisa_kochmaruk |

 Sophie Rabinowicz